RedHatInsights/insights-host-inventory/README.md

 x-rh-identity: eyJpZGVudGl0eSI6eyJhY2NvdW50X251bWJlciI6IjAwMDAwMDEifX0=
 ```

-This is the base64 encoding of the following json doc:
+This is the Base64 encoding of the following JSON document:

 ```json
 {"identity": {"account_number": "0000001"}}